 He is sounding out short words such as sad, mad, eat, meat, read, am, ram, me, seed…just to name a few!
 It is so amazing to watch him run his finger under the sounds in each word and say these!
 I was a bit surprised it works to be honest!
-Some short sentences he has read by lesson 15 of 100 are “see me read” and ” and “mad at me” and “see the ram eat”
+Some short sentences are “see me read” and ” and “mad at me” and “see the ram eat”

 Update: So far from lesson 30:

-I’m officially sold this book works!
+This book works and I’m sold!
 It builds well on previous lessons, and we do one 10-15 minute chunk every day.
 Sometimes I’ll review the lesson from the previous day and get halfway through a new lesson if he’s not ready to move on.